Effects of climate change on the water cycle: Observations and predictions

-Since the middle of the 20th century, human-caused climate change has resulted in observable changes in the global water cycle.
+Since the middle of the 20th century, human-caused climate change has included observable changes in the global water cycle.
 The IPCC Sixth Assessment Report in 2021 predicted that these changes will continue to grow significantly at the global and regional level.
-These findings are a continuation of scientific consensus expressed in the IPCC Fifth Assessment Report from 2007 and other special reports by the Intergovernmental Panel on Climate Change which had already stated that the water cycle will continue to intensify throughout the 21st century.

-The report also found that: Precipitation over land has increased since 1950, and the rate of increase has become faster since the 1980s.
-Water vapour in the atmosphere (in particular the troposhere) has increased since at least the 1980s.
+The report also found that: Precipitation over land has increased since 1950, and the rate of increase has become faster since the 1980s and in higher latitudes.
+Water vapour in the atmosphere (in particular the troposphere) has increased since at least the 1980s.
 It is expected that over the course of the 21st century, the annual global precipitation over land will increase due to a higher global surface temperature.

-The human influence on the water cycle can be observed by analysing the ocean's surface salinity and the "precipitation minus evaporation (P–E)" patterns over the ocean.
-Both are elevated.
-Research published in 2012 based on surface ocean salinity over the period 1950 to 2000 confirm this projection of an intensified global water cycle with salty areas becoming more saline and fresher areas becoming more fresh over the period.

 A warming climate makes extremely wet and very dry occurrences more severe.
 There can also be changes in atmospheric circulation patterns.
 This will affect the regions and frequency for these extremes to occur.
-In most parts of the world and under all emission scenarios, water cycle variability and accompanying extremes are anticipated to rise more quickly than the changes of average values.
+In most parts of the world and under all climate change scenarios, water cycle variability and accompanying extremes are anticipated to rise more quickly than the changes of average values.

+In 2024 the World Meteorological Organization published a report saying that climate change had severely destabilized water cycle during the year 2023, causing both stronger rainfall and stronger drought.
+The world's rivers had their driest year in at least 30 years and many of the world's major river basins were drying up like the basins of Mississippi, Amazon, Ganges, Brahmaputra and Mekong.
+For 3 years in a row, more than 50% of global catchment areas had lower than normal river discharges.
+Glaciers lost more than 600 gigatons of water – the biggest water loss in the last 50 years.
+It was the second year in a row in which all glaciated regions had ice loss.